 Raw Rev Glo Bars

 Lily’s or Coco Polo Chocolate Bar squares

-Fruit Beef Gelatin Gummy Bites - they are amazing!!! recipe at the end of the page
+Fruit Beef Gelatin Gummy Bites - they are amazing (recipe below)!!!

 Paleo Chocolate Chip Cookies

 Coconut butter makes a delicious snack and/or treat!
 It is high in fiber and a good source of healthy fat.
 It is a great way to fight cravings!

 Warm the coconut butter in its own jar by putting it in a saucepan on its side and pouring boiling water over it.
 Let it sit for 10-20 minutes and then pour it into a mixing bowl.

 Taste as you go and figure out what you like!
 Mix it all thoroughly.

 Line a cookie tray with parchment paper and pour mixture onto it, spreading evenly.

 Place in the fridge or freezer until set.
 Once hardened separate it from the parchment paper and divide into pieces.